saeed-saffari/Python-for-Economics-2021-ATU/MSc Planning Economics/README.md

+# Python for Planning Economics

+## COURSE OUTLINES

-# Introduction and Python Setup
+- Python Setup
+- Object and Data Structure Basics
+- Python Statements and Functions
+- Packages:
+  - NumPy
+  - Pandaas
+- Markdown

 ## The requirements and recommendations